jimmo/ncss-embedded/chapters/11-neopixels.md

 ```

 There are also variations of the WS2812B and APA102C that add things like a fourth "colour" which is an extra white LED.

-## Lab exercises

-1. Make your bit:bot indicate its left and right side like a boat or aeroplane.
-Turn on the front LED on the left to red, and the front LED on the right to green.
-2. TODO: flashing sequence (white, red, red)?
-3. TODO: Animation (forwards/backwards)
-4. TODO: Rainbow
- * Hint: Ask your tutors about how to convert a "hue" into an RGB colour.
-5. TODO: Gamma correction.
-6. TODO: Indicate line following state.